gnosischain/documentation/docs/technicalguides/account-abstraction/particle-network.md

 ## Particle Network AA SDK

-Natively incorporated into Particle Network's embedded MPC-TSS wallet, the Particle Network AA SDK simplifies utilization of ERC-4337 Account Abstraction by facilitating the creation of a smart accounts, constructing UserOperations, sponsoring transactions, paying gas fees in ERC20 tokens, etc. –all formatted to minimize complexity.
+The Particle Network AA SDK simplifies utilization of ERC-4337 Account Abstraction by facilitating the creation of a smart accounts, constructing UserOperations, sponsoring transactions, paying gas fees in ERC20 tokens, etc. –all formatted to minimize complexity.

 Directly within the Particle Network AA SDK, you can choose a specific smart account implementation to use.
 Currently, the options include Biconomy, CyberConnect, and SimpleAccount, with more on the way.